Why Boeing Shares Are Higher Today

 Now what

-Getting the 737 MAX airborne again would be a big step in Boeing's recovery, but investors need to be mindful that this is a multistep process.
-The aftermath of the debacle will linger at Boeing for years, from shareholder lawsuits to lost market share.
+The 737 MAX return is an important step in Boeing's recovery, but investors should note it is only one of many steps.
+Once the plane is flying again Boeing will face challenges trying to place the more than 400 airframes built but not yet delivered with customers who are in crisis mode due to the pandemic.

-Boeing has more than 400 737 MAX planes on its lots waiting to be delivered, and the company faces an uphill battle to place them in an environment where the coronavirus has caused airlines to scale back flying.
-It will likely take years for Boeing to normalize production rates, which could impact the overall profitability of the 737 MAX program.
+There's a reason Boeing is plotting deeper cuts even as the 737 MAX is poised to return.
+It's going to take years for Boeing to normalize production rates, which could eat into the overall profitability of the 737 MAX program.

-Even if the plane does fly again in the near future, I still expect continued turbulence for Boeing shares.
+Boeing's stock is down for the year, but there is good reason for that discount.
+I'd advise investors look elsewhere if they want to buy into a potential commercial aerospace rebound.

 10 stocks we like better than Boeing